projectara/greybus-spec/source/control.rst

 the value of the status byte is non-zero, all other bytes in the response shall be ignored.
 The major and minor version in the response message are the highest control protocol version that are mutually usable by the source and destination interfaces.
-It will be the same as what was in the handshake request, or something lower if the destination interface cannot support that version.
+It shall be the same as what was in the handshake request, or something lower if the destination interface cannot support that version.
 Both ends of the connection shall use the version of the control protocol indicated